yutijang/M-Dl/README.md

 #
-This tool is written in the autoit programming language so it will inevitably be mistakenly recognized as a virus by anti-virus software.
+This tool is written in the AutoIt programming language so it will inevitably be mistakenly recognized as a virus by anti-virus softwares.
 It's up to you whether you want to use it or not